 We focus on academic preparedness and spiritual growth.Learn More

 Accreditations & Affiliations

-Westminster Christian Academy is accredited by the Council on Educational Standards & Accountability (CESA) and the Independent Schools Association of the Central States (ISACS).
-Westminster is a member of the Independent Schools of St. Louis, Christian Schools Association of St. Louis, and Christian Schools International.
+Westminster Christian Academy is accredited by Cognia and the Independent Schools Association of the Central States (ISACS).
+Westminster is a member of the Council on Educational Standards & Accountability (CESA), Independent Schools of St. Louis, Christian Schools Association of St. Louis, and Christian Schools International.